-Form 58-101F1 - Corporate Governance Disclosure The Corporation's Practices (a) Disclose the text of the Board's written mandate.
-If the Board does not have a written mandate, The Board has ultimate responsibility to supervise the management of the business and affairs of the Corporation. describe how the Board delineates its role and responsibilities.
+The Board has ultimate responsibility to supervise the management of the business and affairs of the Corporation.

 The Board monitors the manner in which the Corporation conducts its business as well as the senior executives responsible for the day-to-day operations of the Corporation.
 It sets the Corporation's policies, assesses their implementation by management and reviews the results.

-The prime stewardship responsibility of the Board is to ensure the viability of the Corporation and to ensure that it is managed in the best interest of the Corporation and of its shareholders as a whole while taking into account the interests of other stakeholders.
-To perform its responsibilities effectively, the Board meets periodically (at least once per quarter) and the committees of the Board meet between these meetings, as needed.
+The prime stewardship responsibility of the Board is to ensure the viability of the Corporation and to ensure that it is managed in the best interest of the Corporation and all its shareholders while taking into account the interests of other stakeholders.

+Form 58-101F1 - Corporate Governance Disclosure The Corporation's Practices To perform its responsibilities effectively, the Board meets periodically (at least once per quarter) and the committees of the Board meet between these meetings, as needed.
 The Board meets informally without the officers at the beginning or end of each meeting of the Board, or, when needed, at other specific times during the year.
-A copy of the written mandate of the Board may be accessed on our website at https://dynacor.com/corporate-governance/.
-3. Position Descriptions (a) Disclose whether or not the Board has developed written position descriptions for the chair and the There are written position descriptions for the Chair of the Board and the Chair of each Board committee.
-Each is responsible for the management, has developed written position descriptions for the chair and the chair of each Board committee.
+A copy of the written mandate of the Board may be accessed on our website at https://dynacor.com/corporategovernance/.

+3. Position Descriptions

+(a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
 If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
-There are written position descriptions for the Chair of the Board and the Chair of each Board committee.
-Each is responsible for the management, development and effective performance of the Board or the Board committee, as applicable.
-Each directs and guides the committee on all aspects of its mandate and takes all reasonable measures to ensure that the committee fulfills its responsibilities.

-Form 58-101F1 - Corporate Governance Disclosure

-(b) Disclose whether or not the Board and Chief Executive Officer have developed a written position description for the Chief Executive Officer.
-If the Board and Chief Executive Officer have not developed such position а description, briefly describe how the Board delineates the role and responsibilities of the Chief Executive Officer.
+(b) Disclose whether or not the Board and Chief Executive Officer have developed written position а description for the Chief Executive Officer.
+If the Board and Chief Executive Officer have not developed such a position description, briefly describe how the Board delineates the role and responsibilities of the Chief Executive Officer.